danloveg/ansible-media-server/README.md

 ## Secrets

-There are secret variables like API tokens stored in an Ansible vault.
-The vault file is in `group_vars/all`.
-You can store the vault password anywhere outside of this repository.
-I store it in a file called `~/.ansible_vault_password`.
+It's recommended to store API tokens and other secret variables in an Ansible vault.
+If you create an Ansible vault at `group_vars/all/vault.yml`, Ansible will pick them up automatically.
+You can store the password to the vault anywhere outside of this repository, but I store it in a file called `~/.ansible_vault_password`.

 You can edit the variables in the encrypted file with: